-Area of research No. of articles % of total Associated research question User Analysis 97 24% Who is using Facebook and what they are doing on it.
-Motivation behind use of Facebook 78 19% Why they use Facebook?
-Based on Social interaction 112 27% How the Facebook is related to building the relations?
-Related to privacy and information disclosures 75 18% Why people are so intend to disclose their personal information despite the fact of security concern Related to Identity 50 12% How are people presenting themselves on Facebook?
+Area of No. of % of Associated

+research articles total research

+question

+User Analysis 97 24% Who is using

+Facebook and

+what they are

+doing on it.

+Motivation 78 19% Why they use

+behind use of Facebook?

+Facebook

+Based on Social 112 27% How the

+interaction Facebook is

+related to

+building the

+relations?

+Related to 75 18% Why people are

+privacy and so intend to

+information disclose their

+disclosures personal

+information

+despite the fact

+of security

+concern

+Related to 50 12% How are people

+Identity presenting

+themselves on

+Facebook?